Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Experiments

-The comparison results on prediction performance in terms of RMSE and MAE are shown in Table~\ref{tab:rmse} and Table~\ref{tab:mae} respectively.
-In this experiment, we run each algorithm 5 times on each dataset and report the average performance over the 5 runs.
-Out-of-memory errors occur when training the PMF, DMF and DeepCF models on the largest dataset, i.e. A-Instant-Video.
-This is because the three models require the user-item rating matrix as input data for the models, but for the A-Instant-Video dataset, the entire rating matrix takes up to $|\mathcal{U}| \cdot |\mathcal{V}| \cdot 32 $ bits of memory, which is approximately equal to 308.64 GB, exceeding the 256 GB memory of the experimental machine.
-As a result, no result is reported in the corresponding entries of the comparison result tables (i.e. NA).
-According to the two tables, we have the following key observations.
+The comparison results on the prediction performance measured by RMSE and MAE are listed in Table~\ref{tab:rmse} and Table~\ref{tab:mae} respectively. {Likewise, the comparison results in terms of NDCG@10 and HR@10 are listed in Table~\ref{tab:NDCG@10} and Table~\ref{tab:HR@10}.} In the comparison experiment, each method is run 5 times on each dataset, and the mean value and standard deviation (std. dev.) over the 5 runs are listed.
+Out-of-memory errors occur when training PMF, DMF, DeepCF{,} {SHT, NGCF and LightGCN} on the largest Amazon-IV dataset.
+This is because the four models take the user-item rating matrix as input, but for the Amazon-IV dataset, the entire rating matrix takes up to $32\cdot|\mathcal{U}| \cdot |\mathcal{V}|$ bits of memory, which is about 308.64 GB, exceeding 256 GB memory of the experimental machine.
+As a result, no result is reported in the corresponding entries of the comparison result tables (\textit{i.e.} NA).
+From the two tables, we have the following observations.